 Comparison of FFNN and linear regression performance for the Franke Function data regression task

 Overall, the FFNN performs marginally better than the OLS and Ridge regression technique as the best predictive power is obtained for one hidden layer with 4 nodes FFNN with a MSE test of 0.013 (scikit) and 0.018 (own implementation).
-For the OLS, we found that a 4th order degree polynomial yields a MSE test = 0.016 (Fig. 3 in project 1.
+For the OLS, we found that a 4th order degree polynomial yields a MSE test = 0.016 (Fig. 3 in project 1).

 FFNN seems to be more robust with respect to overfitting than linear regression as we observe the depth and width of the network only start to impact the prediction error for an exaggerated number of nodes (100 nodes in Fig. 12).
 Our opinion is that the numerical stability of the training seems to be a more salient issue than overfitting for FFNN as opposed to OLS.
 This is especially noticeable when the learning rates goes beyond η=0.01 (Figs 8 to 13).
 In our regression case, the instability of the FFNN training is often caused by exploding gradients values, a common issue for deep learning method like FFNN.